• 905 South Ann St, Mobile, AL 36605

 Humble beginnings

 It began as an entrepreneur's dream to leave England and start a new life in the American South.
-When his new venture in the citrus industry fell short of the stable success he desired, Mr. William Edgar arrived in the industrial Mobile and established a foundry.
+When his new venture in the citrus industry fell short of the stable success he desired, Mr. William Edgar arrived in industrial Mobile and established a foundry.

 1897